fema-ffrd/stormlit/README.md

 If encountering SSL errors in building dev container environment, check if you are on a corporate VPN which does man-in-the-middle SSL inspection with certificate replacement (e.g., Zscaler).
-Programs running in the dev container needs to "trust" the Root Certificate Authority of your VPN.
+Programs running within the dev container need to "trust" the Root Certificate Authority of your VPN.

 Obtain the Root CA in `PEM` format, put it in a text